Murthy's conjecture on 0-cycles: Review of 0-cycles and some preliminary results

 Next we note that the kernel of the map $D_1 \surj D_2$ is again a diagonalizable closed subgroup and by \cite[Corollary~1.2.6]{Tits}, any diagonalizable group $D$ is a direct product of a torus and a finite abelian group of order prime to $p$ (if ${\rm char}(k) = p > 0$).
 In particular,

-~\eqref{eqn:unip} and ~\eqref{eqn:diag} together imply that the map $A_1 \to B_1$ is surjective on the torsion subgroups.
+It follows from ~\eqref{eqn:unip} and ~\eqref{eqn:diag} that $A_1 \to B_1$ is surjective on the torsion subgroups.
 They also imply that the maps $A \to A_2$ and $B \to B_2$ are surjective on the torsion subgroups.
-A simple diagram chase above now shows that the middle vertical map is surjective on the torsion subgroups. \end{proof}
+A simple diagram chase in ~\eqref{eqn:tor-groups-00} now shows that the middle vertical map is surjective on the torsion subgroups. \end{proof}

+\begin{remk} The assertion of \lemref{lem:tor-groups} holds even if one of $A$ and $B$ is not necessarily connected.
+This is a consequence of \cite[Theorem~1.1]{Brion}.
+But we do not need this general case in this paper. \end{remk}

 \begin{lem} Let $X \in \Sch_k$ and let $Y \subset X$ be a proper closed subscheme.
-Let $f: X' \to X$ be a finite morphism and let $Y' = Y \times_X X'$.
-Then the induced map $\wt{f}: {\rm Bl}_{Y'}(X') \to {\rm Bl}_Y(X)$ is also finite. \end{lem} \begin{proof} It is enough to prove the lemma when $X = \Spec(A)$ is affine.
+Let $f\colon X' \to X$ be a finite morphism and let $Y' = Y \times_X X'$.
+Then the induced map $\wt{f}\colon {\rm Bl}_{Y'}(X') \to {\rm Bl}_Y(X)$ is also finite. \end{lem} \begin{proof} It is enough to prove the lemma when $X = \Spec(A)$ is affine.
 Let $I \subset A$ denote the ideal of definition of $Y$.
 Let $X' = \Spec(B)$ so that there is a finite ring homomorphism $A \to B$.
 Set $J = IB$.